Linear Viscoelasticity of Semiflexible Polymers with Hydrodynamic Interactions: Introduction

 Biopolymers are typically broadly classified into four subcategories based on their bending rigidity expressed as the ratio \(L/l_p\) namely, flexible for \(L/l_p \to \infty \), semiflexible when \(L/l_p \approx 1\), stiff semiflexible for \(L/l_p \ll 1\), and rigid rod when \(L/l_p \to 0\).
+These definitions, however, are strictly relevant only in the dilute or single-chain limit, where the two primary length scales of interest are the contour length \(L\) and the persistence length \(l_p\).
+In crosslinked or entangled systems, the characterization of semiflexibility becomes considerably more complex, since additional length scales such as the distance between crosslinks or the entanglement length determine the effective rigidity of the chain over these intermediate length scales.

 While the linear viscoelastic response of both flexible and rigid rodlike polymers in dilute solutions is well understood \citep{Doi1988}, a comprehensive quantitative theory for semiflexible polymers over a wide range of bending stiffness is still elusive.
 Over the years, the understanding of the linear viscoelastic response of dilute solutions of polymers has evolved by studying two limiting cases: rigid rods and flexible chains.
 A general theory describing the Brownian motion of polymer chains with a fixed bond angle and lengths was first introduced by \citet{Kirkwood1949}.
 Kirkwood's rigid rod theory \citep{Kirkwood1951}, subsequently considered chains with uniformly spaced, inextensible segments aligned along a straight axis. \citet{Ullman1969} extended this theory to include the effect of the diameter of the rods.
 In contrast, for flexible chains, \citet{Rouse1953} developed a bead-spring model to capture their viscoelastic properties, which was later refined by \citet{Zimm1956} by including pre-averaged hydrodynamic interactions.
 Following these early theoretical developments, there have been many studies of bead-rod and bead-spring chain models that have incorporated a number of non-linear microscopic phenomena, \citep{Petera1999, Liu2004, Hur2000, Jendrejack2002, Schroeder2004, Larson2005, Prabhakar2004, Sunthar2005, Saadat2016,Prakash2019, Pincus2023} which are able to capture many of the observed features of these solutions.